SJTUJohnClass/Minivim/README.md

      You should support several base commands:

      * `:w`: Save the file.
      * `:q`: Quit.
-Warn user if the file is changed and is unsaved.
+Warn user if the file is changed but unsaved.
      * `:q!`: Force quit (i.e. Do not save the file and force quit.).
      * `:wq`: Save then quit.